xzhou110/Customer_Insights_from_Amazon_Echo_Reviews/README.md

 # Insights of Amazon Echo Reivews

-The project performed a topic analysis on customer reviews for Amazon Echo.
-This is to extact insights regarding what customer care.
+The project is to perform a topic analysis on customer reviews for Amazon Echo.
+This is to understand what major factors drive positive vs. negative experience.
 The end goal is to use the insights to help business enhance self-awareness and make better business decisions.
-This can potentially be applied to reviews of any product.
+This has the potential to be applied to any reviews of any product or service.

 ### Project Design:
-Step 1: Clean up datasets and combine two datasets into one for analysis Step 2: Break down reviews into positive (>3 rating) and negative sentiment (<3 rating) groups based on ratings.
-Step 3: Performed cluster analysis on positive and negatement sentiment groups Step 4: If limited informaiton from step 3, perform topic modeling on positive and negatement sentiment groups
+Step 1: Clean up datasets and combine two datasets for analysis Step 2: Break down reviews into positive (>3 rating) and negative sentiment (<3 rating) groups based on ratings Step 3: Performed cluster analysis on positive and negatement sentiment groups Step 4: If limited informaiton extacted from step 3, perform topic modeling on positive and negatement sentiment groups

 ### Tools:
 - Pandas for data manipulation